einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part3-nesting.md

 <img src="/Goldford-MTEC1003-OL04/labs/07/cantorset0-6.png" alt="cantor dust" width="800">

-In the geometry above, branches are created by taking away the middle segment of each line.
+In the geometry above, branches are created by taking away the middle segment of each new line.
 Even more interesting is that from _point-to-line,_ then _point-to-plane,_ and finally _plane-to-quadrilateral,_ we can even [create this branching process in all 3 dimensions!](https://www.robertdickau.com/cantor3d.png){:target="_blank"} This system of branches mimics what happens in the flowchart above, as each question breaks down into more questions or more statements, like branches of a tree.

 We'll talk more about branching later.
 But for now, our task is clear: when it comes to coding even the easiest of flowcharts, we will need a system to support making branches within our code.